 After the verdict, Mike walked across the street to a hotel bar, where he found several members of the jury.
 He says they bought him drinks and cheered his freedom.

-Read the Center for Death Penalty Litigation’s 2018 report, Unequal Justice: How Obsolete Laws and Unfair Trials Created North Carolina’s Outsized Death Row:
+Read the Center for Death Penalty Litigation’s 2018 report, Unequal Justice, about North Carolina death row:

 Parker, the former prosecutor, did not attend the execution of Ronald Frye in 2001.
 “I gave my ticket to the arresting officer,” he said.
 Parker said he had developed a certain level of affection for Frye by then.
 “I thought he has what’s coming to him, but I wasn’t gonna go watch him die.”